Jingr33/training_diary/README.md

 You can see a window with a plan creator.
 Set a date of (first) training in the plan, sport, duration and details setting of the training in the left column.
 You can set a day in the week (Monday, Saturday) or repetition of training (every 4 days) and set the number of weeks or repetitions.
 In the right column, you can set other specific dates of the training.
 Press "Uložit" to save athe plan.
 ### Training Overview
+In the Overview you see a table with one training from the database in each row.
+There are several rows displayed, for more trainings click on the button "Načíst více".
+You can update or delete every training if you press a setting button on the corresponding line and press your option.
+If you want to come back from setting press the same button.
+* **Sorting** - you can sort your trainings by every column in the table (you can sort by more columns together).
+Workouts are sorted by clicking on name of a column in the legend of the table.
+There are several levels of sorting.
+The darker is column name is, the greater is sorting priority of attribute.
+* **Filtering** - you can filter your trainings in the top section in Overview.
+You can set any combination of the filter.
+Press "Filtrovat" to use this filter.
 ### Calendar
+In the calendar, you can see all your completed workouts and all your planned trainings (from training plans) in grid form.
+The trainings plans are displayed only in the future.
+Every page of the calendar is one month.
+Through the different months, you can move by the buttons "Předchozí" and "Následující".
+Hover the trainings stripe to display all information about them in a tooltip.
 ### Statistics
+There are plots with some training statistics.
+There are a column and a pie chart of a percentage representation of individual types of sports in the selected period.
+The other charts show the sum time resp. other sum info of your workouts in the selected period.
+The last line chart shows changes of your personal data in time.
 ### Options
 There are two section:
 #### Personal data